PowerDNS/weakforced/README.md

 policy can be tailored to deal with "bulk, but legitimate" users of your service, as well as botnet-wide slowscans of passwords.

+Weakforced is a project by PowerDNS and Dovecot.
+For now, if you have any questions, email bert.hubert@powerdns.com.

 Here is how it works:
  * Report successful logins via JSON http-api
  * Report unsuccessful logins via JSON http-api